 The Cape Verde Islands are located in the tropics, 1800km north of the equator.
-Unlike more temperate climates, CV only experiences two seasons, the windy dry season (The Tempo das Brisas) and the rainy season (Tempo das Chuvas).
+Unlike more temperate climates, CV only experiences two seasons.
+There are the windy dry season (The Tempo das Brisas) and the rainy season (Tempo das Chuvas).
 The latter is quite short, usually just August and September.
 CV sometimes has a dry mist (Bruma seca) partially due to Saharan sand in the atmosphere.
+The Cape Verde weather is lovely all year round.
 The best time to go to Cape Verde depends upon what you wish to do, but the high season is December and January.

-The Cape Verde weather averages temperatures of around 26ºC during the day.
-The Cape Verde climate offers visitors long periods of warm sunshine and for most of the year, humidity is relatively low.
+The weather in Cape Verde averages temperatures of around 26ºC during the day.
+The Cape Verde climate offers visitors long periods of warm sunshine.
+For most of the year, humidity is relatively low.
 September is usually the hottest month, when the temperature can rise to about 35ºC.
 The months of January and February can be the coolest, when temperatures can drop to around 21ºC, and occasionally as low as 16ºC at night.